 This year’s Innovation series events will be tackling how innovation and sustainability are shaping the future of farming.

-Agriculture in New Zealand is adapting to global and market changes through technological adoption, including precision agriculture and automation, and dealing with market access and trade dynamics.
-Land use change and shifts in economic pressures, including renewable energy projects and alternative land uses, are also hot topics to consider under this same theme.
+Agriculture in New Zealand is adapting to global and market changes through technological adoption, including precision agriculture and automation and dealing with market access and trade dynamics.
+Land use change and shifts in economic pressures, including renewable energy projects and alternative land uses are also hot topics to consider under this theme.

-The Lincoln University Centre for Geospatial + Computing Technologies is a multidisciplinary hub that harnesses spatial science, data analytics, and advanced computing to address complex environmental and agricultural challenges.
-By integrating geospatial technologies with real-world applications, the Centre supports innovative research and practical solutions for sustainable land use, resource management, and rural development.
+The Lincoln University Centre for Geospatial & Computing Technologies is a multidisciplinary hub that harnesses spatial science, data analytics and applied computing to address complex environmental and agricultural challenges.
+By integrating geospatial and computing technologies with real-world applications, the Centre supports innovative research and practical solutions for sustainable land use, resource management and rural development.

 Tuesday 26 August